Texas hill country wineries

 Of course other scenic byways lead to Driftwood and Dripping Springs, with oak-shaded patios and the charm of wedding-venues.
 Wimberley and Blanco represent artsy and low-key.
 And Comfort, Boerne, and Kerrville blend wine tasting with antique hunting and a river vibe.

-Fredericksburg is the bustling hub of TexyHills, though — think Main Street shopping, art galleries, and a dining scene you would expect in much bigger towns.
+Fredericksburg is effectively the bustling hub of TexyHills, though, with the Main Street shopping, art galleries, and a dining scene you would expect in much bigger towns.

-If you’re new to Hill Country wineries, start with a few standout names.
+If you’re new to Texas Hill Country wineries, start with a few standout names.

 • Becker Vineyards pairs award-winning wines with lavender fields and a grand tasting room.